Long-range Meta-path Search on Large-scale Heterogeneous Graphs: The Proposed Method

+The key of our \model~is to utilize a search stage to reduce the exponentially increased meta-paths to a subset effective to the current dataset and task.
+It can overcome the main challenges of utilizing long-range dependency on heterogeneous graphs.
+First, utilizing effective meta-paths instead of all meta-paths alleviates computational and memory costs while keeping effective heterogeneous information.
+Second, each target node only aggregates neighbors on the path instances of effective meta-paths.
+Because the proportion of effective meta-paths is small and each node has a different neighborhood condition, each target node aggregates different neighbors under the constraints of effective meta-path instances.
+In this way, the over-smoothing issue can also be overcome.

+Then, the main challenge becomes how to discover effective meta-paths.
+Because the exponential meta-paths severely challenge the efficiency and effectiveness of meta-path search, we propose a progressive sampling algorithm and a sampling evaluation strategy to respectively overcome the two challenges.
+Figure~\ref{fig:framework} illustrates the overall framework of \model, which consists of a super-net in the search stage and a target-net in the training stage.

-The super-net aims to discover effective meta-paths, so the search results should not be affected by specific modules.
-Based on the consideration, the architecture of the super-net should be as simple as possible.
-As a result, we build up the super-net using five simple blocks: mean neighbor aggregation, feature projection, search, sum semantic fusion, and MLP.
+The super-net aims to automatically discover effective meta-paths for specific datasets or tasks, so the search results should not be affected by specific modules.
+Based on this consideration, we develop a simple MLP-based instead of transformer-based architecture for meta-path search because the former involves fewer human interventions~\cite{tolstikhin2021mlp,wang2022dynamixer}.
+The super-net contains five blocks: neighbor aggregation, feature projection, progressive sampling search, sampling evaluation, and MLP.